percona/k8spsmdb-docs/docs/ldap.md

 ```

-Also a read-only user should be created for database-issued user lookups.
+Also a read-only user should be created for the database-issued user lookups.
-If everything is done correctly, the following command should work, resetting the percona user password:
+If everything is done correctly, the following command should work, resetting
+he percona user password:

 ```bash
 $ ldappasswd -s percona -D "cn=admin,dc=ldap,dc=local" -w password -x "uid=percona,ou=perconadba,dc=ldap,dc=local"
 ```

 ## LDAP overlay

 You can get user privileges (MongoDB role) from the LDAP tree in several ways.